Pan-genome: Eukaryote pangenome

 Eukaryote organisms such as fungi, animals and plants have also shown evidence of pangenomes.
 In four fungi species whose pangenome has been studied, between 80 and 90% of gene models were found as core genes.
 The remaining accessory genes were mainly involved in pathogenesis and antimicrobial resistance.

 In animals, the human pangenome is being studied.
 In 2010 a study estimated that a complete human pan-genome would contain ~19–40 Megabases of novel sequence not present in the extant reference human genome.
 The Human Pangenome consortium has the goal to acknowledge the human genome diversity.
 In 2023, a draft human pangenome reference was published.
 It is based on 47 diploid genomes from persons of varied ethnicity.
 Plans are underway for an improved reference capturing still more biodiversity from a still wider sample.

 Among plants, there are examples of pangenome studies in model species, both diploid and polyploid, and a growing list of crops.

 Pangenomes have shown promise as a tool in plant breeding by accounting for structural variants and SNPs in non-reference genomes, which helps to solve the problem of missing heritability that persists in genome wide association studies.
+One applied example has been performed to the "Lactuca genus to integrate genomic data from multiple species in a 2025 study utilized a graph-based reference including 12 chromosome-scale genomes to capture structural variations (SVs) across cultivated lettuce and its wild relatives, providing insights into the evolutionary mechanisms of genome expansion and domestication.

 An emerging plant-based concept is that of pan-NLRome, which is the repertoire of nucleotide-binding leucine-rich repeat (NLR) proteins, intracellular immune receptors that recognize pathogen proteins and confer disease resistance.